geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 The Edit screen that you created in the prior task provides the form needed to enter the data for a new entry.
 However, while the form is ready for entering data, you must create several trigger mechanisms to process this form; three of the triggers are associated with specific icons being added to screens, and the another facilitates automatic navigation between screens:

-- **Add icon -** You must add a trigger mechanism to display the Edit screen when you’re on the Browse screen and you select an **Add** icon to add a new record.
+- **Add icon -** You must add a trigger mechanism to display the Edit screen when you are on the Browse screen and you select an **Add** icon to add a new record.

 - **Save icon -** You must add a trigger mechanism to submit the data for processing once the user has completed entering data in the Edit screen and selects a **Save** icon.